Rabinnnn/atm-management-system/README.md

 ```

 * After successfully running the program, follow the onscreen instructions to use the program.
-* **NOTE:** All inputs are taken as a single string.
-For instance, if you enter your name as John Doe only John will be used and Doe will be discarded.
-* If you want to do a full-rebuild use the following command:
+* **NOTE:**
+* Account number accepts a minimum of 1 and a maximum of 18 characters.
+* Phone number accepts a minimum of 5 and maximum of 14 characters

 ```bash
 $  make clean
 ```